Configure product tour scenarios¶

 General scenario steps¶

-General scenario steps display centered modals and support the background_image settings, allowing you to set a shared background image for each step.
+General scenario steps display centered modals and support the background_image setting, allowing you to set a shared background image for each step.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 | |